-Taxicab ridership in Lincoln has continued a steady decrease since 2016, with its lowest point between May and August 2018.
+Taxicab ridership in Lincoln began to incease and level in August 2018, with an increase in rides prior to the pandemic.
 TNC rides in Lincoln show the most volatility in increases and sharp decreases since their appearance in the market.
 Large spikes in the August-November reporting period may coincide with Lincoln being the home of a handful of college campuses, including Nebraska Weslyan University and the University of Nebraska.
 University of Nebraska football home games in particular create a unique traffic increase for the city from August to November every year.